Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Introduction

 Building on these results, the collaboration has focused on extending the technology to larger active areas while maintaining stability, robustness, and uniform timing.
 A 100-channel detector with a 100\,$\mathrm{cm^2}$ active area, reached time resolutions of 17 ps in the central pad region and 17–18 ps over most of the surface, while the biggest 400-channel prototype with 400\,$\mathrm{cm^2}$ active area reached 25\,ps with a uniformity of 33\% \cite{Utrobicic_2023, meng2025picosecmicromegasprecisetimingdetectors}.

-To develop more robust and modular prototypes that meet the demanding specifications of future applications, such as the ENUBET Project \cite{longhin2022enhancedneutrinobeamskaon} or the Muon Collider \cite{AIME2026170963}, this work pursues several objectives.
-This work provides a proof of concept for the use of resistive layer technology in gaseous timing detectors, demonstrating that detector robustness can be improved without compromising the excellent timing resolution of PICOSEC Micromegas.
-As part of a broader R$\mathrm{\&}$D effort, different resistive architectures and values are explored to optimize stability and ensure reliable long-term operation in challenging experimental environments.
-Furthermore, for the first time, it explores the spatial resolution achievable with these technologies, assessing how the introduction of resistive layers impacts tracking capabilities.
-Together, these studies not only benchmark the potential of resistive layers for gaseous timing detectors but also lay the foundation for scalable designs tailored to diverse applications.
+To develop more robust and modular prototypes that meet the demanding specifications of future applications, such as the ENUBET Project \cite{longhin2022enhancedneutrinobeamskaon} or the Muon Collider \cite{AIME2026170963}, this work pursues two main objectives.
+First, it establishes and validates a comprehensive analysis framework for timing and spatial performance evaluation, using a 10\,M$\Omega/\square$ resistive-plane prototype as the reference configuration.
+Second, it assesses the impact of resistivity on detector performance by comparing the reference prototype with a 200\,k$\Omega/\square$ variant, providing the first study of spatial resolution in resistive PICOSEC Micromegas detectors.
+A capacitive charge-sharing prototype \cite{Alviggi_2026, GNANVO2023167782} was also developed as part of the broader R\&D programme; its results will be reported in a dedicated future publication alongside simulation studies of the capacitive coupling and charge transport mechanisms \cite{kallitsopoulou:tel-05267379}.
+Together, these studies benchmark the potential of resistive layers for gaseous timing detectors and lay the foundation for scalable designs tailored to diverse applications.

 This paper is organized as follows.
-Section\ref{sec:resistive-developement} introduces the seven-pad resistive Micromegas prototype used for all measurements.
-Section\ref{sec:exp-set-up} describes the experimental setup and the standard waveform analysis procedure.
-Section\ref{sec:det-alignment} focuses on the detector alignment, while Section\ref{sec:timing-calibration} presents the timing performance of the individual pads.
-Section\ref{sec:combined-analysis} discusses the combined timing and spatial performance of the full detector assembly.
-Finally, Section\ref{sec:conclusion} summarizes the main conclusions.
+Section \ref{sec:resistive-developement} introduces the seven-pad resistive Micromegas prototype used for all measurements.
+Section \ref{sec:exp-set-up} describes the experimental setup and the standard waveform analysis procedure.
+Section \ref{sec:det-alignment} focuses on the detector alignment, while Section \ref{sec:timing-calibration} presents the timing performance of the individual pads.
+Section \ref{sec:combined-analysis} discusses the combined timing and spatial performance of the full detector assembly.
+Finally, Section \ref{sec:conclusion} summarizes the main conclusions.